We aim to answer common questions here. If you are a Librarian, please see the dedicated section for tailored help and FAQs.

 Phrase searching is supported on this platform.
 To complete a phrase search, encapsulate the term in quotation marks, for example "Soviet Union".

 Selecting the Keywords in Context button will display the five most relevant hits within an excerpt of a document.
 In the excerpt, your search term will be highlighted in order for you to quickly determine whether or not the result is from a page you want to visit.
 Selecting View will open the image viewer with your search term highlighted on the page.
 You can move to the next or previous page in the document where your search term is highlighted by selecting Next Hit/Previous Hit.

 The nature of the content is such that some of the documents are extremely large.
 Consequently, the PDFs may take some time to download.
 The size of the PDF file is displayed on the site.
-We would recommend in those instances where the PDF is large that you either download only the relevant sections or use the download a range of pages option in the image viewer.
+We would recommend in those instances where the PDF is large that you use the download a range of pages option in the image viewer.

-Please note that you will need to change your browser options if your browser settings are configured to prevent automatic downloads.
+Please note that you will need to change your browser settings if they are configured to prevent automatic downloads.

 Should you be accessing Cold War Eastern Europe via a free trial, you will be unable to download documents.
-You will however, be able to view the documents using the image viewer.
+However, you will be able to view the documents using the image viewer.

 Run a search query in Quick Search, or click on the Advanced Search tab and enter your search criteria.
 Click on the Save Search button at the top of the search results page (you will be prompted to log in/register if you have not already done so).
 Enter a name for the search and click on the Save Search button.
 At this point you will be redirected to the Saved Search Area where you have the option to run the saved search again or create new search.